lorempipsum/sandroid_dreams_astro/README.md

 Currently I just use full sized images everywhere.
 To help with the old bandwidth I have converted them to webp with ImageMagick.

-Convert all images in a directory to a compress .webp: `mogrify -format webp -quality 80 *.jpg` (https://www.bartvandersanden.com/blog/2022/07/03/webp-imagick/)
+Convert all images in a directory to a compress .webp: `mogrify -format webp -quality 80 *.webp` (https://www.bartvandersanden.com/blog/2022/07/03/webp-imagick/)

 ## I think I had a like an ALBUM_SRC folder somewhere that was synced to this repo?
 How do I get images to here again?